wsyzzz/YOLOv2-code-annotation/README.md

 I provide you **'weight_convert.py'** to help extract the binary weights files like 'yolo.weights'.

 # Notes #
-- This implementation does not have the English version, I'm working on it!
 - If you have any questions or suggestions, **Do not wait!** I'm looking forward to discuss YOLO with you!
 My email is wsyzzz2008@gmail.com